monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

 As a result, there exists a [Rubik's Cube Group](https://en.wikipedia.org/wiki/Rubik%27s_Cube_group) where each element of the Group is a unique position of the cube.

-Knowledge of the Rubik's Cube Group, especially for finding the God's Number, as Morwen Thistlewaite was credited for mathematically devising a method for solving any 3x3 in a maximum of 52 moves using [groups](https://www.jaapsch.net/puzzles/thistle.htm).
+Understanding the Rubik's Cube Group proved highly valuable, particularly in determining God’s Number.
+Morwen Thistlethwaite is recognized for his mathematical approach, which used group theory to develop a method capable of solving any 3x3 cube in at most [52 moves](https://www.jaapsch.net/puzzles/thistle.htm).

 In 1981, this was quite an important theoretical break-through as it intends on slowly reducing the cube to subgroups (subsets of the original groups, that satisfies all the conditions of a group) of the original Rubik's Cube group that only contains positions which can be solved without, for example, using quarter turns of the upper and bottom face.
 With the further optimisation of the Thistlewaite Algorithm, and improvement to computing technology, several researchers were able to eventually deduce that [God's Number is 20](https://cube20.org/).

-#### or the Fifteen Puzzle:
+#### or the Fifteen Puzzle<span>:</span>

 A much simpler example to consider would be the fifteen puzzle.